githedgehog/docs/docs/user-guide/connections.md

 ### Unbundled

-Unbundled server connections are used to connect servers to the single switche using a single port.
+Unbundled server connections are used to connect servers to a single switch using a single port.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2